 The biological and social implications of the relationship between the environment and human society.
+Includes laboratory component.
 NOT APPLICABLE AS A BIOLOGY ELECTIVE FOR STUDENTS MAJORING OR MINORING IN BIOLOGY.
-(3, EXP)
+(3, EXPLORATIONS/Scientific Reasoning)

 BIOL 1210L - Foundations of Biology I